acolominas/AWS-API-GW/README.md

 To add security to API, we will use Cognito service to authenticate & authorize the access to the API methods using OAuth 2 protocol.

-All API methods ara developed in Python using lambdas.
+All API methods are developed in Python using lambdas.

 Physical images are stored in S3 Bucket and its metadata is stored in a DynamoDB table.
 The images stored are public and publicated.